tthorntone/AdNauseam-Wiki/Testing-New-Release-Candidates.md

 * Test that the browser's 'no 3rd-party cookies' can be disabled
 * Test that no cookies are accepted from ALLOWed requests:
   - Go to cookie options in Chrome:Settings and check that "Block third-party cookies" is marked as controlled by AdNauseam.
 Then click the disable button.
-  - Make sure the `logBlocks` flag in core.js is set to true to view blocking data in the console
+  - Make sure the `netLogging` flag in core.js is set to true to view blocking data in the console
   - Visit sites where one or more _3rd-party_ requests are ALLOWed and note their domains
   - Verify that no cookies are accepted from these domains, using one of the [tools](#tools) listed below